 We have a new page on how to contribute to pygame.
 It's still being improved, but already there is a step by step guide on how to write your first contribution to an Open Source project.
 And you don't even need to know assembly language to be able to do it!
-We have made a list of "low hanging fruit".
+We have made a list of "good first issue".
 Which are issues which should be pretty easy to help out with just a bit of python knowledge.

 Additionally we now have C API docs which should be helpful for those wanting to hack on C code.

 The idea is that people can learn by contributing to a Free Libre Open Source project.